Probabilistic Verification in Mechanism Design: Introduction

+The goal of this paper is to introduce a tractable model of probabilistic verification.
+A parsimonious model of probabilistic verification, directly generalizing \citeapos{GreenLaffont1986} deterministic model, would specify for any types $\th$ and $\th'$ the probability $\a(\th' |\th)$ with which type $\th$ can ``pass'' as type $\th'$.\footnote{For example, \cite{CaragiannisEtal2012} and \cite{FerraioliVentre2018} take this approach.} Call this function $\a$ the \emph{authentication rate}.
+The difficulty is that with unrestricted communication, the authentication rate is generally endogenous.
+Whether type $\th$ can ``pass'' as type $\th'$ depends on what the principal demands of an agent who claims to be of type $\th'$, e.g., which questions must be answered correctly or which documents must be provided.

+We model \emph{probabilistic verification} by endowing the principal with a set of pass--fail tests.
+A test could be a particular set of questions or a request for certain documentation.
+We represent a test by its type-dependent passage rate: type $\th$ can pass test $\tau$ with probability $\pi (\tau | \th)$.
+We assume that every type can intentionally fail any test.
+For example, the agent could leave a question blank (whether or not he knows the answer) or decline to provide the requested documentation (whether or not he has it).

-In this paper, we model \emph{probabilistic verification} by endowing a principal with a stochastic testing technology.
-We consider a principal--agent setting.
-The agent has a private type.
-The principal has full commitment power and controls decisions (which may or may not include transfers).
-To this standard setting, we add a family of \emph{pass--fail tests}.
-The principal elicits a message from the agent and then conducts a test.
-The agent sees the test and privately chooses whether to exert effort, which is costless.
-If he exerts effort, then his passage probability depends on his type and on the test; if he does not exert effort, then he fails with certainty.
-The principal observes the result of the test---but not the agent's effort---and then takes a decision.
+The principal chooses how to utilize the testing technology within a mechanism.
+Formally, we consider the following protocol.
+The principal elicits a type report from the agent.
+Based on the report, the principal selects one test to give the agent.
+The agent sees the test and privately chooses whether to try on the test.
+This choice is costless.
+If the agent tries, then his passage probability depends on the test and his type, according to the function $\pi$.
+If the agent does not try, then he fails the test with certainty.
+The principal observes whether the agent passes or fails---but not whether the agent tried---and then makes a decision.

-We analyze which social choice functions can be implemented with a given testing technology.
-We reduce the class of mechanisms in two steps.

-First, we simplify communication.
-Since testing does not intrude into the communication stage, we get a version of the revelation principle (\cref{res:revelation_principle}): There is no loss in restricting attention to direct mechanisms that induce the agent to report truthfully and to exert effort on every test.
-We contrast our result with the failure of the revelation principle in the setting of \cite{GreenLaffont1986}.

-Second, we simplify the choice of tests.
-In general, which test is best for verifying a particular type report depends on which types the principal would like to screen away.
-We introduce for each type $\th$ an associated order over tests.
-One test is more \emph{$\th$-discerning} than another if it can better screen all other types away from type $\th$.
-This family of orders is the appropriate analogue of \citeapos{Blackwell1953} informativeness order for our testing setting.
-These discernment orders provide a unified generalization of various conditions imposed in the deterministic verification literature, such as nested range \citep{GreenLaffont1986}, full reports \citep{LipmanSeppi1995}, and normality \citep{BullWatson2007}.